rudradevpal/k8s-windows-node/README.md

 3. As we will label the node we have to use node selector to deploy windows based container on that node.

 ## Steps
-### Deploy Kubernetes Control Plane
+### Deploy Kubernetes Control Panel
 I am using `Ubuntu 18.04` as Master Node.
 The scripts will not work for other distributions of linux.
 * Install Docker and Enable Docker
     ```shell
      ./install_docker.sh
     ```

-* Install kubeletk, kubeadm and kubectl
+* Install kubelet, kubeadm and kubectl
     ```shell
     ./install_kubeadm.sh
     ```

-* Deoly kubernetes
+* Deploy kubernetes
     ```shell
     ./deploy_k8s.sh
     ```